DavidBM/slacktus/README.md

 # Slacktus

 This is an small utility for updating your slack status.
 I wrote it in Rust because it is multiplatform, fast and dependency free.

+I use it with my pomodoro app.
 I may publish it as a crate in the future after some time using it.

 ## Installation